User Experience (UX) Design has a lot to do with ensuring every interaction a user has with a product feels intuitive.

 IxD has to do with designing the interactions that allow end users to manipulate a digital product.
 But how does their work fit into the Product Design process?

-While specific tasks can vary a lot, IxD Designers define and create interactions through Wireframing, where they harness visual designs, white space, and other interactive elements.
+While specific tasks can vary a lot, IxD Designers define and create interactions through wireframing and prototyping.

 Wireframes show how users interact with UI visual elements and use them to access other sections of the app.